-If you are interested in adopting an available Shiba Inu, please complete an adoption application and fax it to us (212-658-9657).
+If you are interested in adopting one of our foster Shiba Inu, please complete an adoption application.
 An application MUST be completed before any home can be considered.
-After your application is approved, we will work to match you with the right Shiba.
-References and a home visit are required prior to finalizing any adoption.

 - Applications are reviewed in chronological order based on date received.

-Note: If you have a dog, the volunteer who conducts the visit will bring a dog, to get a feel for how your dog interacts with others.
+- Note: If you have a dog, the volunteer who conducts the visit may bring a dog, to get a feel for how your dog interacts with others.

-- After the home visit, if we have a dog that you are interested in and we think is a good match, then we set up a time/place for you to meet the dog.
+- After the home visit, if we have a dog that you are interested in and we think is a good match, then we set up a time/place for you and your family, 2 and 4-legged, to meet the dog.